 Facebook use history was measured by the question, “Approximately, how long have you had your Facebook profile?”
 Participants were provided with seven answer choices, which ranged with a 6-month interval from less than 6 months (1) to more than 3 years (7).

-Facebook dependency was assessed by five items adopted from the Facebook intensity scales created by Ellison et al. (2007) and expanded by Ross et al. (2009), which were originally designed to assess the extent to which users feel connected to Facebook; the adopted items included “I would be sad if Facebook shut down” and “I feel out of touch when I haven't logged on to Facebook for a while.”
+Facebook dependency was assessed by five items adopted from the Facebook intensity scales created by Ellison et al. (2007) and expanded by Ross et al. (2009), which were originally ddesigned to assess the extent to which users feel connected to Facebook; the adopted items included “I would be sad if Facebook shut down” and “I feel out of touch when I haven't logged on to Facebook for a while.”
 Participants rated the items on a five-point Likert scale ranging from strongly disagree (1) to strongly agree (5).
 This measure was reliable (α = .71), and the scores were averaged across the five items.

 3. Results